 When a suitable cylinder supplier is found, the partnership is typically formed for the long term, as anything less could mean considerable costs as well as risks.
 So how to best identify the right kind of supplier for long-term partnership early on in the process?

 Below we will discuss 5 key ways in which you can effectively shortlist potential strategic suppliers.
 For more key questions in supplier evaluation, be sure to download our free-of-charge, 15-point checklist for succeeding in hydraulic cylinder supplier selection.

 5 key questions for selecting the right hydraulic cylinder supplier

-Ramping up a new strategic hydraulic cylinder supplier is a significant investment.
+Ramping up a new strategic hydraulic cylinder supplier and supplier onboarding is a significant investment.
 The auditing and compliance processes require quite a bit of investment in themselves, in both time and resources.